dcos/shakedown/API.md

 ### ee_version()

-Returns the DCOS Enterprise version type which is {strict, permissive, disabled}
+Returns the DC/OS Enterprise version type which is {strict, permissive, disabled}
-Return None if DCOS Open or DCOS Version is < 1.9.
+Return None if DC/OS Open or DC/OS Version is < 1.9.

 ##### *parameters*